Overview of System Maintenance for On-Premise Servers

 Execution Logs

 Each time a job is executed, a log is written to the server for later review.
 By default, these logs will continue to be written and over time this can cause an issue with disk-space so pruning logs on a regular basis is recommended.
-This can be accomplished on a per-project basis by using a feature called “Execution History Clean”open in new window which ought to be set up early for each project to avoid issues down the line.
-It is also beneficial to copy the execution logs to an off-server location, typically either an S3-compatibleopen in new window storage location (using a tool such as Minioopen in new window) or using Azure Log Storageopen in new window.
+This can be accomplished on a per-project basis by using a feature called “Execution History Clean” which ought to be set up early for each project to avoid issues down the line.
+It is also beneficial to copy the execution logs to an off-server location, typically either an S3-compatible storage location (using a tool such as Minio) or using Azure Log Storage.

 Tuning the Server